-When a pupil has been suspended or excluded, the DSL will, without delay, notify the pupil's social worker, if they have one, and the VSH, if they are a looked-after child.
+When a pupil has been suspended or excluded, the Head of School will, without delay, notify the pupil's social worker, if they have one, and the VSH, if they are a looked-after child.
 This notification will include the period of any suspension and the reasons for suspension or permanent exclusion.